When my husband had the flu a few months ago, I went to find him some Lemsip. I found some, that expired in the year 2000.

 Frequently check expiry dates and regularly throw out anything that is old or damaged.
 If an item has a month of expiry on it, it means the end of that month.

-5. Store for Convenience
+5. Store at Eye Level for Convenience

 Store the items you use most often at eye level, those things used less frequently on lower or upper shelves.
 If you need to have dangerous medications in your medicine cabinet, ensure they are always kept out of the reach of children.
 Store on the highest shelf possible and lock the cabinet if at all possible.